UbiquityDotNET/Llvm.NET/docfx/llvm/articles/InternalDetails/llvm-handles.md

 native code) IFF, the wrapper supports "move" semantics then the `Dispose()` call is idempotent.
 Calling Dispose() may be a NOP.
-This ensures that applications need not worry about move semantics and just call `Dispose()` [Usually implicitly via a `using` expression] Thus, even if an exception occured and the move didn't complete, the resource is properly disposed of.
+This ensures that applications need not worry about move semantics and just call `Dispose()` [Usually implicitly via a `using` expression] Thus, even if an exception occurred and the move didn't complete, the resource is properly disposed of.

 All resource handles in `Ubiquity.NET.Llvm,Interop` requiring explicit release are handled